TempeHS/The_Unsecure_PWA/README.md

 > [!CAUTION]
 > # DISCLAIMER
 > __This progressive web app has been designed with a range of security vulnerabilities.
 The app has been specifically designed for students studying the [NESA HSC Software Engineering Course](https://curriculum.nsw.edu.au/learning-areas/tas/software-engineering-11-12-2022/content/n12/fa039e749d).
-The app is NOT secure and should only be used in a sandbox environment.__
+The app is NOT secure and should NOT be used in a production environment.__

 <hr style="border: 0.1rem solid #d1d9e0;background:#d1d9e0"/>